YutingMu/YutingMu.github.io/README.md

 Feature requests:
 - **Always** open an issue first before implementing and proposing a new feature.
 This is only so I can make sure the theme doesn't become bloated with too many features.
 This way, I can determine if an idea is something that makes sense for the theme's design.

-If in doubt, you can always ask me on Twitter: [@jeffxmn](https://twitter.com/jeffxmn)
+If in doubt, you can always ask me on email: [1090080526@qq.com]

 License
 ===